rdkrr731/Blockcast-Node-FullGuide/README.md

 ## 📋 What You Need Before We Begin:

 ✅ **System Requirements**
-- 🧠 2 CPU cores minimum
+- 🧠 2 CPU cores minimum / 1vcpu [VPS]
-- 🧠 4 GB RAM or more
+- 🧠 4 GB RAM or more/ 1GB [VPS]

 ✅ **Skills & Tools**
 - 🖥️ Ubuntu-based Linux system